Damian Jones (basketball): Sacramento Kings (2021–2022)

 On April 7, 2021, Jones signed a 10-day contract with the Sacramento Kings.
 He signed a second one 10 days later.
 On April 28, Jones signed a multi-year deal with the Kings after appearing in six games, including two starts.

 Return to the Lakers (2022–2023)

 On July 1, 2022, Jones signed a two-year deal with the Los Angeles Lakers.

 Utah Jazz (2023)

 On February 9, 2023, Jones was traded to the Utah Jazz in a three-team trade involving the Minnesota Timberwolves.
 He made his Jazz debut on February 15, recording seven points, two rebounds and two blocks in a 117–111 loss to the Memphis Grizzlies.

 On June 20, 2023, Jones exercised his $2.59 million player option to return to the Jazz for the 2023–24 season.

 Cleveland Cavaliers (2023–2024)

 On July 8, 2023, Jones was traded to the Cleveland Cavaliers.

-Zhejiang Golden Bulls (2024–present)
+Zhejiang Golden Bulls (2024–2026)

 On August 2, 2024, Jones signed with the Zhejiang Golden Bulls of the Chinese Basketball Association.

+Vaqueros de Bayamón (2026)

+On June 7, 2026, Jones joined the reigning champions Vaqueros de Bayamón of the BSN, joining Jae Crowder as the third import.
+On June 9, Jones made his debut with the team scoring 11 points, three rebounds, and two blocks in 18 minutes.
+The team won by a landslide 105-63 against the Capitanes de Arecibo.

+In Game 1 of the 2026 BSN Finals against the Santeros de Aguada, Jones recorded a double-double with 20 points, 15 rebounds, and one block, helping lead Bayamón to a 91–75 victory.
+On August 23, 2026, Jones helped the Vaqueros de Bayamón capture their second consecutive BSN championship, defeating the Santeros de Aguada in seven games in the 2026 BSN Finals.

+Real Madrid (2026–present)

+On August 28, 2026, Jones signed with Real Madrid of the Spanish Liga ACB and the EuroLeague.